camilo-arthuro/S1T5/src/main/java/readme.txt

 We use the "package/file" because the file.class is in a package

 To enter the route of the directory we can use the relative route ./N1EX1/Directory

+Exercise 2: We can follow the same steps of the exercise 1